 Unfortunately, no. You can gradually accumulate your 90 hours of lactation-specific hours through what I call the hodge-podge approach.
 But I strongly recommend against it.

-4. Do I really need to take a LEAARC-approved course?
+4. Am I required to take a LEAARC-approved course?

-Unfortunately, no again.!
-The LEAARC approval confirms that the course has met certain criteria — most notably that the course covers 114 competencies — but the only requirement for the candidate is to complete 90 hours of lactation-specific education.
+No. The only requirement is for a candidate to complete 90 hours of lactation-specific education.
+LEAARC approval confirms that the course has met certain criteria — most notably that the course covers 114 competencies, but it is not a requirement.

 5. It’s been 8 years since I got my 90 hours of lactation-specific education.
 Does that “count”?